Download This Bill in Microsoft Word format

 (3) meet federal and state accountability requirements.

 (B) Students subsequently may use the results of these assessments to apply to college or to enter careers.
 The results must be added as part of each student's permanent record and maintained at the department for at least ten years.
 The purpose of the results is to provide instructional information to assist students, parents, and teachers to plan for each student's course selection.
-This course selection might include remediation courses, dual-enrollment courses, dual-credit courses, advanced placement courses, internships, or other options during the remaining semesters in high school.
+This course selection might include remediation courses, dual-enrollment or dual-credit courses, advanced placement courses/International Baccalaureate, internships, career and technology courses that are aligned with appropriate industry credentials or certificates, or other options during the remaining semesters in high school.

 (C) To maintain a comprehensive and cohesive assessment system that signals a student's preparedness for the next educational level and ultimately culminates in a clear indication of a student's preparedness for postsecondary success in a college or career and to satisfy federal and state accountability purposes, the State Department of Education shall procure and maintain a summative assessment system.